-Delegate Drake called the meeting to order at 1:11 p.m. by reviewing its charge and the meeting goals.
+Delegate Drake called the meeting to order at 1:11 p.m. by reviewing the work group's charge and the meeting goals.
 The chair then turned to the scheduled presentations as indicated on the agenda.

 1. Recent Eminent Domain Developments